Goya (TV series)

 Goya is a Pakistani drama serial that first aired on ARY Digital in 2015.
 It was written by Syed Mohammad Ahmed, produced by Humayun Saeed, Shehzad Nasib and directed by Farrukh Faiz.
-It features Sana Javed and Osman Khalid Butt as leads.
+It features Sana Javed and Osman Khalid Butt as the leads.

-Plot summaray
+Synopsis

 Rahat Hashmi is a powerful and wealthy man whose word is law for his son, Omar.
-Rahat wants that his son should even stand and sit per his wishes but things take a turn when Omar meets a local reporter, Mohini, and falls for her.
+Rahat wants his son to even stand and sit per his wishes but things take a turn when Omar meets a local reporter, Mohini, and falls for her.